pranjalg13/lyrics_generator/README.md

 # lyrics_generator
-An AI program that generates lyrics of an artist according to his/her singing style
+An AI program that generates lyrics of an artist according to his/her singing style and selection of words